player-03/echoes/README.md

 - Typedefs are treated as their own components, distinct from the underlying type.
 To disable this behavior, mark the typedef `@:eager`.
 - `Storage` and `ICleanableComponentContainer` have been merged into `ComponentStorage`.
+- Components may no longer be `null`.
+Trying to add a null component instead removes that component (if it exists).

 Systems: